-PM3 Nine Elms (Strategic Policy)
+PM3 Nine Elms

 - Development proposals within Nine Elms should deliver a high-quality and integrated public realm and network of open spaces and promote active travel through provision for cycle and pedestrian connections. - 2.
-Development proposals within the BDTQ LSIA and NE8 Battersea Studios should deliver and/or fund placemaking improvements to create an enhanced public realm, having reference to the strategy set out within the BDTQ Economic Appraisal and Design Framework (EADF).
+Development proposals within the BDTQ location should deliver and/or fund placemaking improvements to create an enhanced public realm, having reference to the strategy set out within the BDTQ Economic Appraisal and Design Framework (EADF).
 These include: the provision of amenity yards and working yards; enhanced public realm in tunnels and underpasses to create attractive thresholds; improvements to walking and cycle access within the area, including through lightweight bridges; the introduction of signage and wayfinding features to create a legible identity; and temporary amenities. - 3.
 Development proposals for tall or mid-rise buildings in Nine Elms will only be supported in zones identified in Appendix 2.
 Any proposal for a tall or mid-rise building will need to address the requirements of Policy LP4 (Tall and Mid-rise Buildings) as well as other policies in the Plan as applicable. - 4.
 Consented development schemes should take place in accordance with their respective existing approved Design Codes.
-New or amended development proposals will be expected to meet the Vision for Nine Elms and to protect and enhance important views and vistas in the area, including: - a. the views of the Battersea Power Station and its setting (see Local Views SPD); and - b. views from/of the Westminster World Heritage Site (WWHS); and - c. the valued views and vistas established in Maps 5.2 Spatial Area Map: Nine Elms; Map 5.3 Spatial Area Map: Kirtling Street Cluster; and Map 5.4 Spatial Area Map: Battersea Design and Technology Quarter. - 5.
+New or amended development proposals will be expected to meet the Vision for Nine Elms and to protect and enhance important views and vistas in the area, including: - a. the views of the Battersea Power Station and its setting (see Local Views SPD); and - b. views from/of the Westminster World Heritage Site (WWHS); and - c. the views and vistas established in the Urban Design Study (2021). - 5.
 The introduction of meanwhile uses on development sites, that mitigate the impact of construction and contribute to the vitality and vibrancy of the area in the period before the site comes forward for development, will be supported.
 Where these introduce arts and cultural uses, these should accord with the Cultural Strategy for Battersea and Nine Elms and the Arts and Culture Strategy 2021-31. - 6.
 Development proposals will be expected to maintain and increase the number of street trees of an appropriate size and species, as well as enhance the experience and quality of the public realm through carefully considered proposals that will create beautiful, high-quality, well-designed, accessible, and inclusive spaces and provide elements that encourage dwell time, such as seating and parklets, public art and, where appropriate, the infrastructure to facilitate community and cultural events. - 7.
 Development proposals will be expected to promote biodiversity and contribute to a connected green and blue infrastructure network throughout the borough.